 Tickets and Add-Ons

 Tickets are another big part of your budget.
-A standard one-day ticket costs around $110–$150 depending on the date, but the price per day decreases the longer you stay:
+A standard one-day ticket to the Disney World theme parks costs around $110–$150 depending on the date, but the price per day decreases the longer you stay:

 - 4-Day Base Ticket: About $580 for adults.

-- Park Hopper Option: Adds $80-$100 to your ticket, allowing you to visit multiple parks in one day.
+- Park Hopper Option: Adds $60-$95 to your ticket, allowing you to visit multiple parks in one day.
+The Park Hopper Plus add ticket add on is another option.
+This add on includes the water parks, mini golf courses and more.

 - Lightning Lane Multi/Single/Premier Pass: Disney’s “skip the line” optional purchase varies in price per day/per park.
 Multi pass includes multiple scheduled passes at attractions ranging from $15/person/day to $35.
 Single pass is offered for up to 2 premium rides on average $15/person/day, and Premier pass is limited in availability but allows guests to skip the lines without a reservation once at each participating attraction in one park.
 Pricing varies per day/per park but can be upwards of $500/person.